List of Courses

-Advanced studio experience in drawing and the use of a variety of media.
-A continuation of Art 201, with a greater emphasis on self-directed individual creative development.
+ART 202 focuses on advanced studio experience in drawing and the use of a variety of media.
+This class is a continuation of ART 201, with greater emphasis on self-directed individual creative development.
 The students will be assigned a term project or series of related works to be produced in consultation with the instructor.
 Further in-depth exploration and refinement of drawing technique and compositional ability will be stressed.
 Students will participate in group critiques with other students and guest faculty.
-Prerequisite: ART 201.

 ART 203 Typography and Layout (3 credits)

-Basic principles of typographic design and typesetting will be studied along with letterforms, their development and present trends.
-How to select fonts and create a hierarchy of projects will demonstrate how visual layout and typographic composition can be used to communicate ideas.
+Basic principles of typographic design and typesetting will be studied along with letterforms, their development, and present trends.
+How to select fonts and create a hierarchy of information in design will be emphasized.
+Student projects will demonstrate how visual layout and typographic composition can be used to communicate ideas.
 Requirement for Graphic Design majors.
-Prerequisites: ART 142 and ART major, or Permission of Instructor.
+Prerequisite: ART major or permission of instructor.

 ART 204 Intermediate Computer Graphics (3 credits)

 An intermediate-level course for students to develop the skills needed to create and manipulate images.
 The creative process and industry standard software functions are used to develop and edit images to communicate ideas graphically.
 Requirement for Graphic Design majors.
 Prerequisite: ART 142.